 Unilever’s been doing well under Schumacher who, just over a year in, yielded positive third-quarter results – including those all important volume rises.

-But now he wants to (and must) see more green on the balance sheets and he’s coming for food brands that aren’t delivering the revenue volumes that Knorr and Hellmann’s do.
+But now he wants to (and must) see more green on the balance sheets and so he’s coming for food brands that aren’t delivering the revenue volumes that Knorr and Hellmann’s do.

 Which food brands will Unilever ditch next?